 Principles That Apply: Four of the five principles were highlighted as points of concern:

 - Principle 1: Practice reasonable, responsible, and transparent behavior.

 Principle 5 first states, “Protect confidentiality of all personal information related to candidates and their interviews, and their engagement with services, programs, and resources,” and secondly, “protect confidentiality of student information related to professional plans.”

-First of all, the career services professional posting this case should be informed that their action is addressed in the NACE Principles for Ethical Professional Practice, specifically Principle 5.
-He or she should be made aware of different alternatives that should be followed to avoid this breach of client confidentiality.
-They include:
+First, the career center professional posting this case should be informed that their action is addressed in the NACE Principles for Ethical Professional Practice, specifically Principle 5.
+Assuming that the student did not give written permission for the disclosure of personal information, the professional should be aware of different alternatives that could have been followed to avoid a breach of client confidentiality.
+These include:

-Reviewed and revised by the 2020-21 Principles for Ethical Professional Practice Committee.
-Posted October 2021.
+Reviewed and revised by the 2022-23 Principles for Ethical Professional Practice Committee.